 Read more about Bulgaria reopening for Canadians.

-Colombia is reopening borders for international tourism on September 21
+Colombia reopened its borders for international tourism on September 21

 Read all the flights resuming to Colombia, plus all other news about Colombia Reopening For Tourism

-Costa Rica will open for Canadian tourists as of August 1st, 2020.
+Costa Rica opened for Canadian tourists as of August 1st, 2020.

 Read more about Costa Rica reopening for Canadians.